DangerDanny/Test_2020FC/docs/Fleet_Discovery/README.md

 ### Operator Profile (Fleet)

 - Headline numbers to instantly show current fleet by status
-- Fleet breakout by aircraft group, owned vs. leased, on order & on option
+- Fleet breakout by aircraft group, owned vs. leased, on-order & on-option
 - Valuations from our partner Avitas
 - Drill in reports (from tables, graphs) to more detailed fleet reports, to tail/serials number
 - Filters for both Consolidated (large parent company) Lessor and Individual Registered Owner